dijanin-brat/Tabski/README.md

 In this file you can see instructions dor running this Node.js app (node version used during development 18.16.1).

-1. Create new postgres database named 'tabski' (in pgAdmin4 or something similar).
+1. Create new postgres database named 'tabski' with default settings (in pgAdmin4 or something similar).

 2. Open terminal